 Table of Contents

-During the pandemic, employers have different policies about wearing masks.
-A lot of people with disabilities have a higher risk for serious illness if they get COVID-19.
+During the pandemic, employers have had different policies about wearing masks.
+A lot of people with disabilities have a higher risk for serious illness if they get COVID-19, and for some of them, vaccines may not work, or may not work as well.
 For them, requiring masks may be very important.
 For others, wearing a mask may be hard because of a disability.
 This handout answers questions people with disabilities might have about mask policies at work.

 This handout is not about state and local laws that require distancing and masks.
 Instead, we are answering some of the questions we receive about disability laws like the Americans with Disabilities Act (ADA), and how they apply to mask policies in the workplace.